Conference Logo ProgramMaster Logo

 Symposium Materials Under Extreme Environment

-Presentation Title Impact of Microstructure on the Oxidation Resistance of Silicon Carbide Manufactured by Two Step Sintering.
+Presentation Title Impact of Microstructure on the Oxidation Resistance of Silicon Carbide Manufactured by Two Step Sintering

-Author(s) Cooper A. Howard
+Author(s) Cooper A. Howard, Scott Misture

 On-Site Speaker (Planned) Cooper A. Howard